 Dr. Christopher Perrin is an author, consultant, and speaker who specializes in classical education.
 He is committed to the renewal of the liberal arts tradition.
 He cofounded and serves full time as the CEO/publisher at Classical Academic Press, a classical education curriculum, media, and consulting company.
 Christopher also serves as a consultant to charter, public, private, and Christian schools across the country.
 He serves on the board of the Society for Classical Learning and as the director of the Alcuin Fellowship of classical educators.
 He has published numerous articles and lectures that are widely used throughout the United States and the English-speaking world.

-Christopher received his B.A. in history from the University of South Carolina and his M.Div. and Ph.D. in apologetics from Westminster Theological Seminary.
-He was also a special student in literature at St. John’s College in Annapolis, MD.
-He has taught at Messiah College and Chesapeake Theological Seminary, and served as the founding headmaster of a classical school in Harrisburg, PA, for ten years.
-He is the author of the books An Introduction to Classical Education: A Guide for Parents, The Greek Alphabet Code Cracker, and Greek for Children, and he is the co-author of the Latin for Children series published by Classical Academic Press.
+Christopher received his BA in history from the University of South Carolina and his MDiv and PhD in apologetics from Westminster Theological Seminary.
+He was also a special student in literature at St. John’s College in Annapolis, Maryland.
+He has taught at Messiah College and Chesapeake Theological Seminary, and served as the founding headmaster of a classical school in Harrisburg, Pennsylvania, for 10 years.
+He is the author of the books An Introduction to Classical Education: A Guide for Parents, The Greek Alphabet Code Cracker, and Greek for Children, and he is the coauthor of the Latin for Children series published by Classical Academic Press.

 Please Note: The certification credit component of this course is now active but also undergoing refinement and testing.

 To obtain a certification credit for this course, simply complete the quiz that follows each presentation by Dr. Post, and then also take the certification test at the end of the course.
 The quizzes are designed to ensure that you have understood the essential content of each presentation, and they can be taken more than once if necessary.
-The cumulative certification test at the end of the course is given as a pass/fail test and requires that you upload a short essay (of 500-600 words) demonstrating your the course content.
+The cumulative certification test at the end of the course is given as a pass/fail test and requires that you upload a short essay (of 500 to 600 words) demonstrating your the course content.
 When you have completed the course, a certificate that you can print or email will magically appear under the “My Courses” section of this website.